 The Woodland Scenics hot wire foam cutter is a classic design.
 A wire is stretched across a bow design, provided a rigid and straight cutting edge.

 This great hot wire cutter provides a versatile way to cut foam cleanly with precise cuts.
 The design also provides you with the ability to angle cuts into foam.
+Use this hot wire foam cutter to create your miniature battlefield or scale model landscapes.

 Works well for cutting pink insulation foam and EPS polystyrene blocks and boards.